-I am a phd candidate at the ifo Institute and the University of Munich, and affiliated with SOFI at Stockholm University.
-My supervisor is Prof. Helmut Rainer.
-I received my master’s and bachelor’s degrees from Uppsala University.
-In the spring of 2024 I visited the economics department at University of California, San Diego (UCSD).
+I am a phd candidate at LMU Munich and the ifo Institute, and affiliated with SOFI at Stockholm University.
+I am of Swedish nationality and received my master’s and bachelor’s degrees from Uppsala University.

-I will be on the 2024/2025 academic job market.
+I am on the 2024/2025 academic job market.

 Job market paper